Pension contributions: Q&A

 Q: My client pays a rate of taxation which is less than basic rate.
 What tax relief will they receive on their contribution to a personal pension?

-A: Where Relief at Source is used then basic rate tax relief is applied even if you pay less than basic rate tax or no tax at all.
+A: Where Relief at Source is used then basic rate tax relief is applied even if you pay less than basic rate tax or no tax at all (up to the limits covered earlier).
 However, if your client pays their pension contribution by the Net Pay method then they will only receive marginal rate relief.
 If they pay no tax, they will receive no tax relief.

 Q: A personal contribution paid to a pension plan after the individual reaches age 75 does not qualify for tax relief, however, is it tested against their annual allowance?

 A: No, these contributions would not be tested against the annual allowance, covered in the Pensions Tax Manual (under the heading ‘what is not included in the pension input amount’).